mikavilpas/yazi.nvim/README.md

 ## 🍴 About my fork

-I forked this from <https://github.com/DreamMaoMao/yazi.nvim> for my own use, and also because I wanted to learn neovim plugin development.
+I forked this from <https://github.com/DreamMaoMao/yazi.nvim> for my own use, and also because I wanted to learn Neovim plugin development.

 So far I have done some maintenance work and added a bunch of features: